adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 > &ldquo;Debugging is twice as hard as programming&rdquo;
 > <br>&mdash; <cite>Brian Kernighan</cite>

-[Source maps](http://thesassway.com/intermediate/using-source-maps-with-sass) provide one solution, but this needs extra work to setup setup.
+[Source maps](http://thesassway.com/intermediate/using-source-maps-with-sass) provide one solution, but this needs extra work to setup.
 Plus they only work in a limited set of *modern* browsers.
 But, as we know, bugs often crop up in *old* browsers.

 Without source maps, we are left to search for rules in the hope that we find what we're looking for.
-All in all, this is painful.

 ## 2. Compilation slows down development